common-workflow-library/bio-cwl-tools/CONTRIBUTING.md

 See also https://www.commonwl.org/user_guide/rec-practices/

+## Getting started

+The auto-generated CWL tool descriptions at https://aclimatise.github.io/BaseCamp/packages may be a useful starting point.

 ## Naming Tools 📛

 Tools should follow the convention of being prefixed by the parent tool name and Camelcase like so i.e.